Stevenlutton/Restaurant_Project/README.md

 ![alt text](https://github.com/Stevenlutton/Restaurant_Project/blob/master/Images/Trip%20Advisor's%20Rankings.png)

-You're not familiar with the area so you want to make sure you don't get food poisoning, and you want to ensure the general cleanliness, so you hop over [here](https://public.tableau.com/profile/steven.lutton#!/vizhome/TripAdvisorsTop10RestaurantsbyAverageInspectionScore/Top10Colored) to my Tableau project.

 I have the top 10 restaurants according to Trip Advisor ranked by their average inspection score.
 The lower the score the better.

 ![alt text](https://github.com/Stevenlutton/Restaurant_Project/blob/master/Images/My%20Rankings.png) ![alt text](https://github.com/Stevenlutton/Restaurant_Project/blob/master/Images/Standing%20Categories.png)